ShyamLad/Flex12/README.md

 # License

-BSD FLEX (look in the Class directory) and also BSD for this one.
+BSD for FLEX (located in the classes directory) and also BSD for this one.

+Flex icon made by GD Creativ, ZA from The Noun Project